-Vayu writes, lives and loves London.
+Vayu writes, lives in and loves London.

 Her storytelling – written and oral – spans diaspora urban, epic, folk and tribal stories inspired from multiple literary and street sources.
-Cultural binaries immersing character in challenging landscapes, while speaking across borders is a strong feature of her writing.
+Determining identity for people who live across cultural borders is a strong feature of her writing.